casals90/question-answering-multi-agent/README.md

-# Multi-Agent Question Answering System using Reflex
+# Multi-Agent Question Answering System

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

-This repository implements a **Multi-Agent Question Answering System (QAMAS)** using the **Reflex framework**, an event-driven architecture for orchestrating specialized agents to collaboratively solve complex natural language questions.
+This repository implements a **Multi-Agent Question Answering System (QAMAS)**, an event-driven architecture for orchestrating specialized agents to collaboratively solve complex natural language questions.

 The system was built for both **general-purpose question answering** and for the **GAIA Hands-on Challenge** from the [Hugging Face Agents Course – Unit 4](https://huggingface.co/learn/agents-course/unit4/hands-on).